 My Submissions to Maurice Blackburn dated 8 May 2017 and 25 June 2017 sought a Class Action representing 400,000 circa Eligible Persistent Revolver Plaintiffs that inter alia had paid in excess of \$20,000 in Interest and Penalty Fees (that were charged at Usurious Interest Rates) to Credit Card Issuers over a continuous (ave) nine years period at an average Comparison Rate Over 18% Per Annum.
+Maurice Blackburn provided a two page response letter.
 My recent letter to the Federal Treasurer asserts "Since the early 1990s hundreds of thousands of Labor's loyal to the core 'rusted on' voters too often with low Financial Literacy Capacity, generally through no fault of their own, have paid over \$20,000 each in Interest and Penalty Fees on Credit Card Products."